 If you are absent on the day an assignment is due, the assignment is still due.
-Either give the assignment to someone to deliver to the instructor or send an email to the instructor and attach the assignment to the email.
-Use your BC email account and "cc" yourself in the email.
-If using the email option, you still need to bring a hard copy of the assignment to the next class meeting.
+Either send the assignment with a classmate or email the assignment to the instructor using your BC email account.
+Then bring a hard copy of the assignment to the next class meeting.

-ACADEMIC HONESTY:

-STUDENTS MUST COMPLETE ALL WORK INDEPENDENTLY UNLESS OTHERWISE INSTRUCTED.
+ACADEMIC HONESTY: STUDENTS MUST COMPLETE ALL WORK INDEPENDENTLY UNLESS OTHERWISE INSTRUCTED.
 PLAGIARISM, CHEATING, OR ANY RELATED OFFENSIVES WILL RESULT IN AN AUTOMATIC ZERO FOR THAT ASSIGNMENT - NO EXCEPTIONS; NO EXCUSES WILL BE TOLERATED!